Omarmanassrah/-Simple-Personal-Portfolio/README.md

-# -Simple-Personal-Portfolio
-web page using only HTML to reinforce understanding of document structure, common HTML tags, and semantic HTML.
 # Omar Ghnadi Manassra's Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills and projects as a Computer Engineering student.
 The website is built using HTML and is designed to be simple, clear, and easy to navigate.